mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Our people are clever.
 Somebody will have made a plan by now."

-"Cleverness, maybe.
+"Clever, maybe.
 But a leader like you is hard to come by."

 "What kind of leader would I be if I didn't foster my replacements."